azunymous/glaive/README.md

 ## What is glaive
 Glaive lets you replay imageboard threads from any time.
 It reads from a SQL database using the `asagi` schema.

-It is still in development so it is missing a easily reproducible development environment just yet.
+It is still in development, so it is missing an easily reproducible development environment just yet.

 It is built with Go and React.
+It is currently deployed on Google Cloud Platform using Cloud Run, GCS and Cloud SQL.